Public API

 Required:

-secretKey - API access key which authorizes posting content on behalf of an account, provided on request by the Canvasflow team.
+secretKey - API access key which authorises posting content on behalf of an account, provided on request by the Canvasflow support team.

-publicationId - Unique id to identify the publication to which the article should be published.
-Clients are free to assign any meaningful alpha-numerical id.
+publicationId - Unique ID to identify the brand to which the article should be published.
+Users are free to assign any meaningful alpha-numerical ID.

-issueId - Unique id to identify the issue to which the article should be published.
-Clients are free to assign any meaningful alpha-numerical id.
+issueId - Unique ID to identify the issue to which the article should be published.
+Users are free to assign any meaningful alpha-numerical ID.

-articleId- Unique id to identify the publication to which the article should be published.
-Clients are free to assign any meaningful alpha-numerical id.
-Republishing an article with the same id will result in overriding the existing article within Canvasflow.
+articleId- Unique ID to identify the brand to which the article should be published.
+Users are free to assign any meaningful alpha-numerical ID.
+Republishing an article with the same ID will result in existing published article being overwritten.

 Optional:

 styleId - The article style which should be applied to the article.
-If not supplied, it will default to the first available style for that publication.
+If not supplied, it will default to the first available style for that brand.

-The article content can be broken down into 2 key structures, article content and article meta.
+The article content can be broken down into two key structures, 'Article Content' and 'Article Meta'.

-The term "schema" in this context is used for referring to the xml tags that are used for specifying each text element's type.
+• The term "schema" in this context is used to refer to XML tags which specify each text element's type.

-It is possible to use either Canvasflow's native schema, or use your own tags which more closely match the existing schema in your XML data.
+• It is possible to use either Canvasflow's native schema, or your own tags which more closely mirror the existing schema in your XML data.

 Example using Canvasflow's native schema:

-Canvasflow's supported tags directly correspond to Canvasflow's text component type names.
-Therefore, supported tag names are:
+Canvasflow's supported tags directly correspond to the 'Text Component' type names.
+Therefore the supported tag names are:

 title, headline, subtitle, body, crosshead, blockquote, intro, byline, footer, image

-The tag's contents should be plain text without html formatting, i.e:
+The tag's contents should be written using plain text without html formatting, for example:

 <title>New Yorkers love Pizza!</title>

-The only exception to this is the body tag, which may have tags, i.e:
+The only exception to this is the body tag, which may have tags, for example:

 Custom Schema & Content Ordering

-It may be desirable to define your own custom schema that more closely matches your existing XML data rather then converting it to Canvasflow's native schema.
+It may be desirable to define your own custom schema that more closely mirrors your existing XML data, rather then converting it to Canvasflow's native schema.

-By default, the data components are processed in the order in which they appear in the content xml.
+By default, the data components are processed in the order in which they appear in the content XML.
 However, it is possible to control the ordering.
-The <top-down-order> tag instructs Canvasflow to give priority to the components listed, such that the component type on the left will always appear before any other type to its right or not listed.
+The '<top-down-order>' tag instructs Canvasflow to give priority to the components listed, meaning component types on the left will always appear before any other type to its right or unlisted.

-This makes it possible to ensure that a title for example always appears at the top of the article, irrespective of where it appears in the xml.
+This makes it possible to enforce certain behaviours, such as that a title will always appears at the top of the article, irrespective of where it appears in the XML.